-(1) "Electioneering" includes the posting, use, or distribution of political signs or literature.

-(2) "Voting period" means the period beginning when the polls open for voting and ending when the polls close or the last voter has voted, whichever is later.

-(c) An offense under this section is a Class C misdemeanor.
+- (1) "Electioneering" includes the posting, use, or distribution of political signs or literature.
+The term does not include the distribution of a notice of a party convention authorized under Section 172.1114. - (2) "Voting period" means the period beginning when the polls open for voting and ending when the polls close or the last voter has voted, whichever is later. - (c) An offense under this section is a Class C misdemeanor.